timothoms/covid19Outaouais/README.md

 services (RLS) and by municipality, but no trends.

 The present project provides local trend data based on these snapshots.
-The HTML code for the [CISSS Outaouais site](https://cisss-outaouais.gouv.qc.ca/language/en/covid19-en/) is downloaded daily, the tables are scraped and processed into a tidy dataset, to produce the figures on this site.
+The HTML source for the [CISSS Outaouais site](https://cisss-outaouais.gouv.qc.ca/language/en/covid19-en/) is downloaded daily, the tables are scraped and processed into a tidy dataset, to produce the figures on this site.
 The R code for downloading